In this guide

 2. Resolve to rebalance

-Go through all your investments and make sure they tally with the allocations outlined in your investment strategy.
+Gains in certain sectors of the market might mean allocations to other asset classes have fallen below your objectives.
+It would therefore be a good idea to review all your investments and make sure they tally with the allocations outlined in your investment strategy.

 Rebalancing is also something that will be easier if you keep on top of it on a regular basis.
 This doesn’t mean selling every time something grows in value and exceeds your stated allocations in your investment strategy – as the transaction costs would soon add up – but keeping a monthly tally of how market movements are affecting your asset allocations is one way of keeping on top of it.

-3. Resolve to keep insurances in order
+3. Resolve to keep insurance in order

-As an SMSF trustee you are required to consider the insurance requirements of the members in your fund.
-Insurance isn’t mandatory for SMSF members, but if they don’t have insurance they need to explain why in their fund’s investment strategy.
+As an SMSF trustee, you are required to consider the insurance requirements of the members in your fund.
+Insurance isn’t mandatory for SMSF members, but if they don’t have insurance, they need to explain why in their fund’s investment strategy.

 Are you on top of all the rules and regulations that apply to SMSFs and how they might apply to the members in your fund?